Sonicx21themaster/anxiety/scenes/act2.md

 `hong({body:"yell", mouth:"yell"})`

-h: ^Hell^, this whole wolf metaphor is stupid!
+h: Heck, this whole wolf metaphor is stupid!
 You're just a bunch of neuro-chemicals in my head.

 `hong({body:"cross", mouth:"cross"})`

-h: So why should I listen to a worthless, irrational, non-existent piece of ^shit^ like you?!
+h: So why should I listen to a worthless, irrational, non-existent idiot like you?!

 `bb({eyes:"sad", MOUTH_LOCK:true})`